 Social sciences (sociology, psychology, economics, political science, anthropology, geography)

-Professional fields (business, education, family and consumer sciences, social work, agriculture, engineering, nursing)
+Professional fields (business, education, family and consumer sciences, agriculture, engineering)

 At least 24 upper-level credits are required in the three distribution areas with a minimum of 6 upper-level credits in each of the areas.